Sweden Democrats: Racist incidents and expulsions

 The Sweden Democrats have, among all Swedish parliamentary parties, had the largest share of elected municipal representatives resign since the 2010 elections (27.8%).
 Many of these resignations were brought on by racist statements or actions by these representatives.

 In November 2012, party spokesperson Erik Almqvist resigned after he had been caught on tape making racist and sexist statements.
-Another video later surfaced, showing how Almqvist, in addition to party spokesperson Kent Ekeroth and party official Christian Westling were arming themselves with iron pipes before they sought out a confrontation with Soran Ismail, a Swedish comedian of Kurdish descent.
 In November 2012, parliamentarian Lars Isovaara resigned after accusing two people of foreign origin of stealing his bag (which Isovaara had left at a restaurant) and then proceeding to verbally abuse a security guard of a foreign background.
 Isovaara's replacement in parliament, Markus Wiechel, was found in April 2013 to have referred to a group of black people as "monkeys" in a Facebook comment back in 2011.
 Wiechel later apologised and stated the comment had been in reference to a video of a tribal witch burning in Africa.

 In March 2013, 12 individuals were thrown out of the party for their involvement in neo-Nazi or other extremist movements.
 In November 2013, parliamentarian and then vice party leader Jonas Åkerlund gained attention for having called immigrants "parasites" during a broadcast on SD's own radio station in 2002, after the recording was publicly rediscovered.
 In his defence, Åkerlund stated that he only said it to provoke people.
 In September 2014, the party chairman of the local Stockholm branch, Christoffer Dulny was asked to resign from his position after it was found he had previously posted mocking comments about immigrants, calling them "shameless liars" on alternative media sites.
 He also resigned from parliament on the same day.